-- Buzz Lightyear of Star Command, which is a TV show in the Toy Story universe and presumably occurs in another galaxy.
+Buzz Lightyear of Star Command, which is a TV show in the Toy Story universe and presumably occurs in another galaxy.

 - TRON: Uprising, which takes places in the TRON universe.

-- Star Wars Rebels, which, similar to TRON: Uprising, exists in the Star Wars canon.
+- Star Wars Rebels and Resistance, which, similar to TRON: Uprising, exist in the Star Wars canon.

 - The Descendants animated shorts, which again exists in the canon of that particular DCOM.